 - Offensive remarks, comments, jokes, slurs or verbal conduct pertaining to an individual’s personal characteristics or those of a group.

 - Offensive pictures, drawings, photographs, figurines or other graphic images, conduct or communications including e-mail, text messages, postings, faxes, documents or copies pertaining to an individual’s personal characteristics or those of a group.

 - Offensive sexual remarks, sexual advances or requests for sexual favors.

 - Offensive physical conduct including touching and gestures.

-Sexual misconduct, harassment and assault are addressed in a separate policy; see Sec.
-12.3.
+Sexual harassment under Title IX is addressed in a separate policy; see Sec.
+14.